stakater-archive/dockerfile-base-centos/README.md

 This is an CentOS based docker image used as base for other docker images in Stakater apps.

-You can download it from
+You can run it by
-`docker pull stakater/centos-base-image`
+`docker run -it stakater/centos-base-image /bin/bash`